Look East policy (Malaysia): Look East Policy 2.0

 Even though after Mahathir stepped down in 2003, the Look East Policy would continue under his successor Abdullah Ahmad Badawi even though the scale is now smaller compared to that under Mahathir premiership.
 The second wave of the Look East Policy was announced in 2013 during the premiership of Dato' Sri Najib Razak after he attended the MAJECA-JAMECA joint conference at Hotel Istana in Kuala Lumpur, focusing on strategic sectors that emphasize high technology and high services industries.
 The Malaysian Trade Minister Dato' Sri Mustapa Mohamed stated that the Look East Policy 2.0 will be focusing more on strategic relationship with South Korea.
 On 2015, Najib held a bilateral meeting between him and his Japanese counterpart Shinzo Abe to discuss the second wave of Look East Policy and stated that it should fit the Wawasan 2020 agenda.

 The policy was once again revived by Mahathir after his return as Prime Minister in 2018.
-During his second wave of the Look East Policy, Mahathir added green technology and biotechnology to the focus on its cooperation with Japan and also welcomed Japanese universities to open its branch in Malaysia to accommodate Malaysians who wished to study in Japan but can't afford the cost of living in Japan On April 2024, University of Tsukuba become the first Japanese university to open its branch in Malaysia.
+During his second wave of the Look East Policy, Mahathir added green technology and biotechnology to the focus on its cooperation with Japan and also welcomed Japanese universities to open its branch in Malaysia to accommodate Malaysians who wished to study in Japan but can't afford the cost of living in Japan In April 2024, University of Tsukuba become the first Japanese university to open its branch in Malaysia.

 On 2019, Mahathir travelled to South Korea to meet South Korean President Moon Jae-in.
 Both Moon and Mahathir had agreed to synergize Malaysia's Look East Policy and South Korea's New Southern Policy to benefit both nations.
 The policies will be focused on cooperation in various fields including information technologies, defense, healthcare, and ties between small to medium businesses in both countries.
 In 2018, South Korean chaebol SK Group signed a memorandum of understanding (MoU) with Malaysian government to invest in information and communications technology (ICT) and 5G, oil and gas, green technology and urban development sectors.